Archive for the ‘motorcycle safety’ Category

 If you are based outside the USA, use the appropriate website to locate recalls that may impact you.

-Remedy Dealers will replace the fuel pump and the fuel pump seal, free of charge.
-Owner notification letters are expected to be mailed December 2, 2022.
-Owners may contact Indian customer service at 1-877-204-3697.
-Indian’s number for this recall is I-22-06.
+Remedy Dainese will repair the chin guard plates, free of charge.
+Owner notification letters are expected to be mailed June 2, 2025.
+Owners may contact Dainese customer service at 1-855-327-5639.

 Manufacturer Bombardier Recreational Products, Inc.